-At the end of the 19th century in the fast developing citizenship conceived that they need a Vigadó on Buda side also.
-On Buda side there were cultural organizations but if they had any events they can not places it anywhere.
+At the end of the 19th century in the fast-developing citizenship conceived that they need a Vigadó on Buda side also.
+On Buda's side, there were cultural organizations but if they had any events they can not places it anywhere.
 The citizenship first asked

-the Deputy Major in 1892 to allow to set up a cultural palace in Buda side where they can hold their functions and merriments.
+the Deputy Major in 1892 to allow to set up a cultural palace in Buda's side where they can hold their functions and merriments.
 Unfortunately because of the lack of a good realty this project hanged fire.
-In 1894 the the armoury
+In 1894 the armory

 building became in the hands of the capital.
-This armoury was a good make to renovate it as a Vigadó.
-The two realties next to the building were purchased also.
+This armory was a good make to renovate it as a Vigadó.
+The two realities next to the building were purchased also.

 In 1986 two architects won the construction tender.
 They were Kallina Mór and his son-in-law, Árkay Aladár.
-It was very hard for them to meet with all the requests, like a theathre room, a library and other cultural purposes building in one big edifice.
-After the 1896 tender the construction started 2 years later in 1898.
+It was very hard for them to meet with all the requests, like a theatre room, a library and other cultural purposes building in one big edifice.
+After the 1896 tender, the construction started 2 years later in 1898.
 Between in

-If you look up on the building you can realise that this daedal is quite humble as they tried to save on the estimation.
+If you look upon the building you can realize that this daedal is quite humble as they tried to save on the estimation.
 It is unbelievable that the forefront’s decorative sculptures’ fabricant is not mentioned anywhere.
 They can not find their names anywhere, neither in the publications neither in the history description.
 This is because the manufacturer could be foreign but some art historian says that Kászonyi László made the sculptures.

 simple eclectic exterior places a rich art nouveau interior decorations.
-In the foyer there were marble columns and wide marble stairs took you up to the second floor which were lit by hundreds of lamps.
+In the foyer, there were marble columns and wide marble stairs take you up to the second floor which was lit by hundreds of lamps.
 Stall gave place for cafe and a restaurant which was receptive for four hundred people.

 The 350 square feet ceremonial hall takes place on the first floor which is lit up with 270 bulbs and 3 arc-lamps.
 On the wall surfaces there are mirrors just as

 „Evenings and Mornings” paintings by Pauli Erik.
-To the ceremonial hall two more small rooms were linked.
-On the aisles the library, parlour, card room and reading room were placed.
-On the upper levels they formed 4 private apartments.
+To the ceremonial hall, two more small rooms were linked.
+On the aisles, the library, parlor, card room and reading room were placed.
+On the upper levels, they formed 4 private apartments.
 In addition to these operated the Buda Library Association and Buda Registry Office.

 Budai Vigadó was handed over by mayor Halmos János in 1900 on 20th of January.
 It was opened by a grand carnival ball whose patron was Klotild archduchess.
-Prestigious corporate persons attended to the ball from both Buda and Pest side.
-At midnight an auction began and all the art objects were offered in favour of poor people on Buda.
-Later the ball-room was rebuild as a theatre with 306 spaces.
+Prestigious corporate persons attended to the ball from both the Buda and Pest side.
+At midnight an auction began and all the art objects were offered in favor of poor people on Buda.
+Later the ball-room was rebuilt as a theatre with 306 spaces.

 In 1997 it has been suggested that the Budai Vigadó is the best place for the National